paulzaetta/Wind_Generation_Forecast/README.md

 ## CRPS_code_Matlab

 It contains all the code (Matlab) necessary to use the Continuous Rank Probability Score.
-It is a verification tool related to probabilistic forecast systems, and it is a quantity that highlights to both forecast sharpness and calibration.
+It is a verification tool related to probabilistic forecasting systems, and it is a quantity that highlights both the forecast of sharpness and calibration.

 ## functions_code_Matlab